Who is UKCreditRatings

 How can I find out my credit score?

-Our online service UKCreditRatings is where you can obtain your Credit Score online.
+Once you are successfully verified, our online service UKCreditRatings is where you can obtain your Credit Score online.
 This service will allow you to see what your Credit Score is based solely upon the information recorded on your UKCreditRatings credit report.

 First time customers of the UKCreditRatingsservice will be able to take advantage of a free-trial period.
 If you would like to take advantage of this service, then feel free to visit the UKCreditRatings homepage and click on the ‘Try It Now’ button.